nicolascolla/flappyfish/README.md

 $ clickable
 ```

-You can play the game in any web browser by opening flappyfish/www/index.html.
+You can play the game on any web browser by opening flappyfish/www/index.html.

 ### Known bugs